Argentina beats altitude and Bolivia in World Cup qualifier despite no Messi | TSN

 It's now two for two in qualifiers for coach Lionel Scaloni's team, which was led by veteran Ángel Di María and a strong midfield.

-Chile was hosting Colombia and Brazil was playing Peru later Tuesday.
-Brazil and Colombia are also coming off wins in their opening games.

-The 2026 World Cup in the United States, Mexico and Canada is expanding to a 48-team format.
-The top six teams in South America will secure a direct spot.
+The next World Cup in the United States, Mexico and Canada is expanding to a 48-team format, meaning direct entry to the top six teams in South America.
 The seventh-place team will contest an intercontinental playoff for a berth.

+Colombia is in third place on four points after a 0-0 draw with Chile on Tuesday.
+Uruguay and Venezuela each have three points, followed by Paraguay, Peru and Chile with one point each.

 BOLIVIA 0, ARGENTINA 3